kylerberry/JACT/README.md

 __Use JACT at your own risk__

 ### Todo
-1. Break Websocket feed into it's own service shared by the other services (bot, manager, strategy)
+1. Break Websocket feed into it's own service
-2. Immediately create a stop loss order when placing a buy at a percentage of the purchase price
+2. Create better strategies for downtrend protection
+3. Add Backtesting functionality
-3. Write reports to CSV
+4. Write reports to CSV
-4. Implement cost averaging option
 5. Add more strategies
+6. Create test scenarios
+7. Add weighting and more configuration for strategies
+8. Better order management (placed, received, filled, canceled)
+9. better get/set for Manager props